 During the academic year, Chapter volunteers provide programmes allowing primary and secondary level students and teachers the opportunity to learn more about Ontario's past and the importance of archaeology.

 Publications-As a member of the Ontario Archaeological Society you receiveArch Notes, a newsletter published six times a year, and Ontario Archaeology, a scholarly journal published twice a year.
-You also occasionally receive Monographs in OntarioArchaeology which is available to members either free or at a nominal change.
+You also occasionally receive Monographs in OntarioArchaeology which is available to members either free or at a nominal charge.
 As a member of the Ottawa Chapter, you receive the Ottawa Archaeologist providing news of the Chapter's events and current research.

 Symposia-In October-November, the two-day OAS symposium and annual general meeting of the Society is held in a major Ontario centre to provide an update on developments in Ontario and surrounding areas.